 It occurred to her that the strangers had talked about elders, but she hadn’t seen any.
 None of them was so much as approaching forty.
 Maybe life on this planet was hard–but what a coincidence, that they should all be fighting fit.

 And even in its earliest days, the Coalition had tried to promote a fair mix of species in the crews of its research vessels.
-That was part of the plan from the beginning, woven into the fabric of the earliest treaties: if every species forged out into the unknown expanse of the universe together, and made their discoveries jointly, then research wouldn’t be treated like an arms race.
+That was part of the plan from the beginning, woven into the fabric of the earliest treaties: if every species voyaged out into the unknown expanse of the universe together, and made their discoveries jointly, then research and exploration wouldn’t devolve into an arms race.

 So where were the descendants of the rest of the crew members?
 Why would humanity–the physically weakest of the five races, the species least likely to survive without the benefits of modern technology–endure where the others had perished?